Anastasia-Labs/payment-subscription/payment-subscription-design-specs/subscription-smart-contract.typ

 - Unsubscribe
 - Withdraw
+\
 ==== Validation
 \
 - *Extend:* The redeemer will allow anyone to increase the subscription funds by locking the funds in the Payment Contract.

-  - validate that the value of the UTxO is increased as long as the Datum is updated with the Service NFT Token Name.
+  - Validate that the value of the UTxO is increased as long as the Datum is updated with the Service NFT Token Name.

+  - Validate that the extension of the service follows the Service provider rules / datum.

 - *Unsubscribe:* The redeemer will allow anyone with an Account NFT to spend an Account UTxO to unlock funds back to their address.

-  - validate the user with an Account NFT asset spends a Payment UTxO.
+  - Validate the user with an Account NFT asset spends a Payment UTxO.

-  - validate that the penalty UTxO is being produced with the merchants Token Name.
+  - Validate that the penalty UTxO is being produced with the merchants Token Name.

+  - Validate that the logic follows the Service provider rules / datum as a refernce input to ensure the penalty goes to the merchant when paying the penalty fees.

 - *Withdraw:* The redeemer will allow anyone with a Service NFT to withdraw funds from the Payment UTxO or Penalty UTxO.

-  - validate whether the transaction contains a penalty datum or a normal datum.
+  - Validate whether the transaction contains a penalty datum or a normal datum.

   - Payment UTxO

-    - validate that user with Service NFT spends a Payment UTxO
+    - Validate that user with Service NFT spends a Payment UTxO

+    - Validate that the payment UTxO has a deadline for collecting funds.
+User should collect funds after the deadline.
+This should happen after the Service / Service NFT has been removed from the system.

   - Penalty UTxO

-    - validate that user with Service NFT spends a Penalty UTxO
+    - Validate that user with Service NFT spends a Penalty UTxO
-\
+#pagebreak()

 === Service Multi-validator
 \